chkworks/awesome-vl/README.md

 * [Stride on OpenCollective](https://opencollective.com/stride3d) - Sponsoring page for the Stride game engine.
 * [The Fuse Lab on OpenCollective](https://opencollective.com/the-fuse-lab) - Sponsoring page for the VL.Fuse library.
 * [Kairos Research Lab on OpenCollective](https://opencollective.com/the-fuse-lab) - Sponsoring page for the VL.Kairos library.
-* [chk on Ko-Fi](https://ko-fi.com/chk) - Sponsoring page for chk and VL.TheBigBang.
+* [chk on Ko-Fi](https://ko-fi.com/chk) - Sponsoring page for the tutorial nuget VL.TheBigBang.

 ## Libraries